Sexual Ethics Policy

 7. Sexual and Professional Misconduct Response Teams:

-Bishops or their designees shall establish and offer to all parties a response team that stands ready to be deployed and available whenever an individual or congregation experiences a trauma.
-Response Team ministry provides a way for judicatory leaders to enable effective assessment, intervention, training and resourcing of congregations experiencing events affecting congregational health by enlisting a group of persons with training, expertise, and resources in specific areas of ministry.
+Bishops or their designees may deploy a Response Team whenever a congregation experiences a trauma.
+Response Team ministry provides a way for judicatory leaders to enable effective assessment, intervention, training, and resourcing of congregations experiencing events affecting congregational health by enlisting a group of persons who have training, expertise, and resources in specific areas of ministry.
 A Response Team is implemented to support and facilitate the healing of all parties.
 The Response Team is not called to any judicial or Disciplinary processes for legal resolution of a situation.

-Per the Book of Resolutions, all United Methodist clergy are required to receive up-to-date ethics training regularly (¶2044, 2016 Book of Resolutions).
-The Baltimore-Washington Conference requires all appointed ministerial professionals to complete official/approved training on professional boundaries and sexual ethics every appointive year, covering topics which may include identifying sexual misconduct, techniques for maintaining appropriate boundaries, and ways to keep one’s self and congregation safe.
-At least one training during the quadrennium must be an in-person, onsite training event; others may be completed online.
+A. Per the Book of Resolutions, all United Methodist clergy are required to receive up-to-date ethics training regularly (¶2044, 2016 Book of Resolutions).
+The Baltimore-Washington Conference requires all appointed ministerial professionals to complete official/approved training on professional boundaries and sexual ethics every appointive year, covering topics that may include identifying sexual misconduct, techniques for maintaining appropriate boundaries, and ways to keep one’s self and congregation safe.
+At least one training during the quadrennium must be completed in an interactive model either in-person or via an interactive platform such as Zoom.
+The others may be completed through a self-led online course.
+A current list of possible trainings will be maintained and available at www.bwcumc.org/resources/safe-sanctuaries.
 All transfers and candidates for ministry are required to complete these trainings prior to commissioning, appointment, or assignment, whichever comes first.
-Compliance with these trainings are a condition of employment or ministerial appointment.
+Compliance with these trainings is a condition of employment or ministerial appointment.